Ransomware attack at Mexico's Pemex halts work, threatens to cripple computers

 The attack is the latest challenge for embattled Pemex, already struggling to pay down massive debt, reverse years of declining oil production and fend off potential downgrades of its credit ratings.

-Pemex said in a statement late on Monday that attempted cyber attacks the day before were "neutralized" in a timely matter and affected less than 5% of its computers.

-Operations were normal, and oil production and storage were unaffected, Pemex added, noting that it often received cyber attacks and threats but none had yet been successful.

-The company had said on Sunday its computer center in the state of Mexico had detected an attack by ransomware that could "block a computer screen or encode important, predetermined files with a password."
+The company said in a statement on Sunday its computer center in the state of Mexico had detected an attack by ransomware that could "block a computer screen or encode important, predetermined files with a password."

 Pemex added it hoped for a solution in 48 hours and warned users nationwide to not turn on their computers.